craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Search for and join **Planning Group**.

+   The group is public, so Amy does not need permission or approval to join the group.

 1. In the navigation pane, select **Planning Group** (scroll down).

 1. Send an e-mail to the group.